-This document describes the Macintosh PowerBook 165c computer, emphasizing those features that are new or different from other Macintosh PowerBook computers.
-It is written primarily for experienced Macintosh hardware and software developers who want to create products that are compatible with this new computer.
-If you are unfamiliar with the Macintosh or would simply like more technical information on the hardware, you may want to read the related technical manuals listed in the following section.
+This document describes the Macintosh PowerBook 180c computer, emphasizing those features that are new or different from other Macintosh PowerBook computers.
+It is written primarily for experienced Macintosh hardware and software developers who want to create products that are compatible with these new computers.
+If you are unfamiliar with Macintosh computers or would simply like more technical information, you may want to read the related technical manuals listed in the following section.